ga4gh/ga4gh-schemas/doc/source/schemas/alleleAnnotationmethods.rst

       The end of the window (0-based, exclusive) for which variants with overlapping reference alleles should be returned.
   :type end: long
-  :field feature_ids:
-    Only return variant annotations for any of these features Features may include specific transcripts, genes or regulatory elements This or a location (referenceName/referenceId plus optional start and end) must be supplied.
-      If null, return all variant annotations in specified window.
-  :type feature_ids: null|array<string>
   :field effects:
+    This filter allows variant, transcript combinations to be extracted by effect type(s).
-    Only return variant annotations including these effects (SO terms).
+      Only return variant annotations including any of these effects and only return transcript effects including any of these effects.
+Exact matching across all fields of the Sequence Ontology OntologyTerm is required.
+      (A transcript effect may have multiple SO effects which will all be reported.)
       If null, return all variant annotations.
   :type effects: null|array<org.ga4gh.models.OntologyTerm>
   :field pageSize: